6.10.1. Full-time Academic Load (All Semesters)

 6.10.4.
 “No Show” Grades and Their Impact on Academic Load

 Instructors are required to inform the University whether a student was present in class during certain weeks of class for each session.
-If a student is reported during this period as having never attended any of his/her courses for a session, the University will administratively withdraw the student.
-If one or more instructors indicate a student never attended their course, but at least one instructor does indicate attendance, the student will be assigned a grade of “NS” (No Show) in the courses he/she was reported as having never attended.
+If a student is reported during this period as having never attended any of his/her/their courses for a session, the University will administratively withdraw the student.
+If one or more instructors indicate a student never attended their course, but at least one instructor does indicate attendance, the student will be assigned a grade of “NS” (No Show) in the courses he/she/they was reported as having never attended.
 The credit hours for each of those courses will still be billed to the student’s account, the credit hours will be considered part of the student’s academic load during the semester, and those credits will be counted as attempted hours for financial aid purposes.
 The “NS” grade is not calculated in a student’s grade-point average.

 6.10.5.
 Special Rules for International Students